SimonPadbury/baselayer-3/_src/typography.md

 * `t-right`, `t-center`, and `t-left`

-In addition to the three simple text alignment classes above, Baselayer also has several container-query responsive variants, for `xs:`, `sm:`, `md:` and `lg:` container breakpoints widths.
+In addition to the three simple text alignment classes above, Baselayer also has several container-query responsive variants, for `xs:`, `sm:`, `md:`, and `lg:` container breakpoints widths (corresponding to the four container breakpoints for the Baselayer [grid layout]({{ "/layout/#grid-layouts" | url }})) system).

-Example: The hearing in the card below is left aligned by default, but becomes center aligned when its _container_ is `xs` (320px) wide and above, using `xs:t-center`:
+Example: The hearing in the card below is left aligned by default, but becomes center aligned when its _container_ is `xs` (512px) wide and above, using `xs:t-center`:

 <div class="my-3 resize-x">
 <div class="container p-2 bg-amber bg-200 dark:bg-900">